Trip Difficulty: Moderate

 - Respect the local laws, customs, and beliefs

-- Always ask for permission before doing something in the local or consult with the leader
+- Always ask for permission before doing something locally or consult with the leader

 - Keep the area the same as you found it, wherever you go, and dispose of rubbish